elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 1
 ```

-Notice that parentheses are not required in order to invoke a function.
+Notice Elixir allows you to drop the parentheses when invoking named functions.
+Such feature gives a cleaner syntax when writing declarations and control-flow constructs.

 Elixir also supports shortcut notations for entering binary, octal, and hexadecimal numbers: